-Published by at least three different publishers:
+It was published by at least the following publishers:

 Chatto & Windus